 Category Code: MD-INTL

-An applicant is eligible to apply as a member of this category if he or she (a) requires a permit to study in Canada (not as a Canadian citizen or permanent resident), (b) will have, before July 31 of the entering year, an undergraduate (Bachelor's) degree for admission as per the Degree requirements, (c) has written an MCAT in the last 5 years with results available before the submission deadline (see 'Key dates' below) and, (d) adheres to all other general and educational requirements.
+An applicant is eligible to apply as a member of this category if he or she (a) requires a permit to study in Canada (not as a Canadian citizen or permanent resident), (b) will have, before July 31 of the entering year, an undergraduate (Bachelor's) degree for admission as per the Degree requirements, (c) has written an MCAT in the last 5 years with results available before the submission deadline (see 'Key dates' below) if the university degree was completed outside of Canada and, (d) adheres to all other general and educational requirements.

 International applicants selected for admission must have a student authorization by the date of registration.
 Instructions to apply for a student authorization are available with the offer of admission.
 Applicants for this authorization must be able to prove to the Canadian Department of Immigration that they have adequate funds to complete the entire undergraduate medical program.